minidawie/cse15l-lab-reports/Lab-Report-2.md

 - The relavant argument in the method is the url.
 The relavant fields are FullList and parameters.
 Before adding any messages url is new URI(https://0-0-0-0-5000-ki2ihg0o4c97p8inac8ac6kkis.us.edusercontent.com/), FullList is empty, and parameters is empty.
 - After adding the message "hello its me" url is `new URI(https://0-0-0-0-5000-ki2ihg0o4c97p8inac8ac6kkis.us.edusercontent.com/add-message?s=hello%20its%20me)`.
 Although the actual input in the URI was `./add-message?s=hello its me` special characters get expressed with a percent followed by a number, for space it is %20.
 Parameters has its 0th index filled with "s" and its 1st index with "hello+its+me" because in line 12 the `split` method is called on the query at "=".
 I am not sure why the white spaces in "hello its me" get replaced by +.
 FullList has its 0th index filled with "\n1. hello+its+me" because in line 14 the `add` method is called.

-Second Screenshot of `./add-message?s=i was wondering if after all these years youd like to meet`
+**Second Screenshot of** `./add-message?s=i was wondering if after all these years youd like to meet`

 ![Image](StringServer2.png)

 - The method that is called is handleRequest
 - The relavant arguments and fields are the same as above but the values will be the values after adding the message "hello its me"
 - After adding the message "i was wondering if after all these years youd like to meet" url is `new URI(https://0-0-0-0-5000-ki2ihg0o4c97p8inac8ac6kkis.us.edusercontent.com/add-message?s=i%20was%20wondering%20if%20after%20all%20these%20years%20youd%20like%20to%20meet)`.
 Although the actual input in the URI was `./add-message?s=i was wondering if after all these years youd like to meet` special characters get expressed with a percent followed by a number, for space it is %20.Parameters has its 0th index filled with "s" and its 1st index with "i+was+wondering+if+after+all+these+years+youd+like+to+meet" because in line 12 the `split` method is called on the query at "=".
 I am not sure why the white spaces in "hello its me" get replaced by +.
 FullList has its 0th index filled with "\n1. i+was+wondering+if+after+all+these+years+youd+like+to+meet" because in line 14 the `add` method is called.

+# **Part 2**